JuanDiegoGuerra/Awesome-Books-JS/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank my coding partner for putting a lot of effort building this project with me!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>